virtualstaticvoid/ez_enum/README.md

 ## Usage

 Define a Ruby module, giving it the name of the desired enumeration.
 Add constants to the module as needed.
-Include `EZEnum` into your module _after_ all constant declarations.
+Include the `EZEnum` module into your module _after_ your constant declarations.
 E.g.

 ```ruby
 module Status